Read

 How do the leaders in your company react to constructive criticism?

-What if it's feedback on your leadership style?
+What if that feedback is about their leadership style?

-That happened to Karina, a leader at one of the world's largest beer companies and a speaker at one of our Fuckup Nights events for businesses.
+That’s what happened to Karina, a leader at one of the largest brewing companies in the world and a speaker at one of our Fuckup Nights for Companies events.

-Karinagathered her courage to open up and share about the time she received uncomfortable feedback just before what seemed like an opportunity to get a management position.
+Karina opened up and shared the time she received uncomfortable feedback right before what seemed like an opportunity to step into a management role.

 👤 Who.

-Karina Cantú is a communications specialist with over 15 years of experience developing strategies for organizational transformation through processes, tools, and people.
+Karina Cantú is a communications professional with more than 15 years of experience developing organizational transformation strategies through processes, tools, and people.
 She is passionate about creating experiences that connect with people and strengthen leadership.

-Curious and creative, she enjoys exploring emerging trends, traveling, and promoting spaces where learning becomes a driver of innovation.
+Curious and creative, she enjoys exploring development trends, traveling, and promoting spaces where learning drives innovation.

-Karina: Failure is the beginning of a transformation, the impetus toward a new way of doing things.
-As the song says: it's perfectly normal to hit rock bottom.
-So, cheer up!
-The harder you fall, the better prepared youare.
+Karina: Failure is the beginning of a transformation, the push toward a new way of doing things.
+As the song says: it’s perfectly normal to be knocked flat on your face.
+So, get back up!
+The harder it hits you, the more it prepares you.

-Karina: When I arrived at Heineken's corporate headquarters, I was thrilled.
-I was finally going to work where the important decisions were made.
-At first, almost no one knew me, so I worked hard to prove what I was capable of.
+Karina: When I joined Heineken’s corporate office, I was beyond excited.
+I was finally going to work where the important decisions are made.
+At first, almost no one knew me, so I worked really hard to prove what I was capable of.

-Little by little, I gained the trust of my leaders, who entrusted me with increasingly larger and more important projects.
-And eventually, I ended up leading the Master Calendar.
-Basically, I orchestrated everything the consumer sees at the point of sale: launches, seasonal promotions, campaigns... everything went through me.
+Little by little, I earned my leaders’ trust, and they started assigning me increasingly larger and more important projects.
+Eventually, I ended up leading the Master Calendar.
+Basically, I orchestrated everything the consumer sees at the point of sale: launches, seasonal moments, campaigns… everything went through me.

-He had visibility, played a leading role in tough meetings with executives, received "exceed expectations"evaluations, and delivered impeccable results.
+I had visibility, a leading role in tough meetings with executives, "exceed expectations"performance reviews, and flawless results.

-Finally, they were recognizing all my hard work.
-I felt like I was playing in the big leagues.
+At last, all my effort was being recognized.
+I felt like I was finally playing in the big leagues.

-Although my boss made it clear that this did not guarantee me a new position, I couldn't pay much attention to that.
-All I could think was, "What kind of management position are they going to give me?"
+Even though my boss clarified that this didn’t guarantee a new position, I didn’t pay much attention.
+All I could think was, "Which management role are they going to give me?"

 The day of the in-person workshop arrived.
-It was a very comprehensive workshop, and I was very enthusiastic about participating in everything, taking notes, and thinking about what my strategy would be from then on.
+It was a very complete workshop, and I was excited, actively participating, taking notes, and thinking about my strategy going forward.

-Everything was fine until we got to an exercise where, after self-assessing some skills and behaviors, the team did the same.
+Everything was going great until we reached an exercise where, after self-assessing certain skills and behaviors, the team did the same.

-I, Karina Cantú, who achieved all my goals on time and in the right way, who achieved what was asked of me, and even more, expected to see a spike in the graph in the negotiation section.
+I, Karina Cantú, who met every objective on time and in full, who delivered what was asked of me and even more, expected to see a peak in the negotiation section of the chart.

-And yes, there was a peak, but it was inverted downward.
-The only thing I thought was, "This has to be a mistake."
+And yes, there was a peak, but inverted, pointing downward.
+The only thing I thought was, “This has to be a mistake.”

-I wanted to prove to the consultant that he was wrong, that I was a good negotiator because I always got what I wanted, and that's when everything changed...
+I tried to prove to the consultant that it was a mistake and that I was a good negotiator, because I always got what I wanted.
+And that’s when everything changed…

-The outcome went beyond whether or not he achieved what he wanted.
-It was more about how he achieved it, at what cost and at whose expense.
+The result went beyond whether or not I got what I wanted.
+It was really about how I got it, at what cost, and at whose expense.

 Receive failure stories, upcoming events and more!